 Will the facility have sustainability features?

 We're incorporating sustainability into the facility design in a variety of ways, including planning use of low-carbon concrete for process basins and structures, targeting net-zero energy use for the Administration Building, working to identify sustainably sourced construction wood products, and pursuing third-party Envision certification of the water filtration facility.

 What new treatment chemicals will be used?
 Are you planning to use chlorine or bleach?

-We are identifying specific chemicals that work best with the Bull Run supply using a mini filtration facility called a pilot plant.
-We will only use chemicals in the treatment process that are certified as safe for use in drinking water applications by NSF International, which sets public health standards and certification programs.
-The chemicals we are evaluating are in common use at water treatment facilities across the United States.
+We're identifying specific chemicals that work best with the Bull Run supply using a mini filtration facility called a pilot plant.
+We'll only use chemicals in the treatment process that are certified as safe for use in drinking water applications by NSF International, which sets public health standards and certification programs.
+The chemicals we're evaluating are in common use at water treatment facilities across the United States.
 We anticipate using liquid sodium hypochlorite, similar to household bleach, for disinfection.
-We will make decisions on all chemicals during project design.
+We'll make decisions on all chemicals during project design.

 Will there be chemical residuals?

 Water treatment uses chemicals (coagulants and polymers) to help remove suspended sediment, disease-causing pathogens, and other contaminants from drinking water.
 These chemicals are almost completely removed during the sedimentation and filtration steps of the water treatment process.
 The chemicals, as well as contaminants removed from the water, are then concentrated into a solid with a consistency similar to wet earth that can be used for landfill daily cover or other beneficial use.

 Some chemicals are added and remain in the treated water to make it less corrosive to piping.
 We currently add chlorine and ammonia to our water supply for disinfection and to provide a protective disinfectant residual in our distribution system.
 All chemicals used to treat our water will meet rigorous safety standards.